-I love a good moisturiser and this one from the Scottish brand, Skin Radiance is lovely and full-size.
-The Retinol Moisturiser Cream contains Vitamin C, Hyaluronic Acid and Premium Retinol which is good for anti-ageing, wrinkles and hyperpigmentation.
+I love a good moisturiser and this one from the Scottish brand Skin Radiance is lovely and full-size.
+The Retinol Moisturiser Cream contains Vitamin C, Hyaluronic Acid, and Premium Retinol, which is good for anti-aging, wrinkles, and hyperpigmentation.
 This cream is suitable for all skin types and hasn’t irritated my sensitive skin.
 Win-win!

 Official B. Fan Brush (RRP £6.99)

 I’ve spoken about my love for Offical B. skincare products before, but I haven’t tried their make up yet.
 So I was happy to see a Fan Brush from the brand in this beauty box edition.
 Fan brushes are great for gently applying setting powders, blushers, bronzers, and highlighters.
 A great brush for multiple uses.

 SHOBU Indulgence Bath Bomb For The Shower (RRP £3)